List of Jimmy Two-Shoes characters

+This is a character list of the Canadian animated series Jimmy Two-Shoes.
+The series focused on adventure and comedy, and was created by Edward Kay and Sean Scott.

 Main characters

 Jimmy Two-Shoes

-(Cory Doran) - James "Jimmy" Two-Shoes is the titular eponymous main protagonist of the cartoon, a perpetually optimistic, thrill-seeking and effeminate 14-year-old boy.
+James "Jimmy" Two-Shoes (voiced by Cory Doran) is the titular eponymous main protagonist of the cartoon, a perpetually optimistic, thrill-seeking and effeminate 14-year-old boy.
 Jimmy is tall, has blonde hair and a gap in his teeth.
-He wears a lime-green t-shirt with two white stripes on the sleeves, blue jeans and black (blue in "Cerbee Come Home") and white low-top sneakers.
 He has a mission to spread happiness to Miseryville, which makes him a perpetual source of irritation to Lucius Heinous VII, whom Jimmy nicknames "Luci".
 He is often seen doing extreme activities despite Heloise's warnings, is distracted very easily, and gullible.
 In "Catalogue of Misery", it is shown he may have financial problems.
 Jimmy is altruistic and will quickly step into situations, even life-threatening ones, to aid others.
-His superhero alter-ego is Power Squid, in which he dons a squid-based "muscle enhancer" invented by Heloise, with a set of purple gloves and a mask.
-His main powers are shooting ink from the squid's tentacles and utilizing them as an additional pair of arms.
-He and Heloise appear to be the only "humans" in Miseryville.
-It is shown to be almost impossible to get him upset (some of the only things that make him upset are butterscotch and pickles), and his idealism renders him ignorant of the faults in others.
+Jimmy is oblivious to the fact that Heloise has a crush on him, even when she tries to make it obvious, somewhat because whenever she tries to do something nice, it always backfires.